publiccodeyml/publiccode.yml/docs/standard/forks.rst

 ``publiccode.yml`` is found.

-Parsers **MIGHT** identify a technical fork also through metadata that might be exposed by the code hosting platform (eg: GitHub marks forks explicitly as forks)
+Parsers **MIGHT** identify a technical fork also through metadata that might be exposed by the code hosting platform (e.g. GitHub marks forks explicitly as forks).

 Authors
 ~~~~~~~